 which is of order

 Similarly,

 as well as

 This confirms non-degeneracy.
-It follows by the Barry-Esseen theorem, using Assumption~\ref{ass:bounded} in combination with Proposition~6 in~\cite{DoukhanLang2009}, that the above linear combinations are asymptotically normal.
-But then, by the Cramer--Wold device, so are the finite-dimensional distributions of the joint empirical processes.
-By a final application of Slutsky's theorem, this carries over to the conditional empirical processes.
+It follows by the {Berry--}Esseen theorem, using Assumption~\ref{ass:bounded} that the above linear combinations are asymptotically normal.
+But then, by the Cramer--Wold device, so are the finite-dimensional distributions of the joint empirical processes. {Upon division, and using Slutsky's theorem, we obtain the required covariance expressions for the conditional processes.}